alberthovhannisian002/kaiten-universal-data-importer/readme.md

 - **author_id**: ID of author of the attached file.
 - **created**: Date of uploading card file.
 - **external**: Defines if the file is from external or internal storage.
-- **external_type**: Defines external storage type, available options are: gdrive, dropbox, asana.
+- **external_type**: Defines external storage type, available options are: gdrive, dropbox.
 - **external_url**: Defines url of external storage file.

 ### Example JSON Structure